csridlen/eco395m-project-2/README.md

 ## Database

 ## Methodology
 We use a gradient boosted tree model to predict Airbnb prices.
 We one-hot-encoded categorical variables and tried to include as many relevant indicators as possible.
-To estimate the model yourself, see [predict.ipynb](https://github.com/csridlen/eco395m-project-2/blob/main/code/predict.ipynb)
+To estimate the model yourself, see [predict.ipynb](https://github.com/csridlen/eco395m-project-2/blob/main/code/predict.ipynb).
+We also exctract variable importance plots, and you can see them here [varimp]("https://github.com/csridlen/eco395m-project-2/blob/main/artifacts/varimp.png")

 ## Dashboard Creation